 We are unlikely to get involved unless the body complained about has had a chance to look at your complaint.

-The Ombudsman expects remedies to be fair and proportionate to the complainant’s injustice or hardship.
-He is keen to ensure that bodies within his jurisdiction acknowledge failures and apologise for them, make amends, and use the opportunity to improve their services.
+We expect remedies to be fair and proportionateto a complainant’s injustice or hardship.
+We are keen to make sure that bodies acknowledge failures and apologise for them, put things right, and use the opportunity to improve their services.

-The Ombudsman will only recommend a remedy where there has been maladministration or service failure on the part of the body complained about which has caused the person making the complaint (or the person they are representing) an injustice.
-He will not recommend a remedy where the body has done nothing wrong or has not caused the complainant any detriment.
+We will only recommend a remedy if the body complained about has done something wrong and this has caused you (or the person you are representing) an injustice.
+We will not recommend a remedy where the body has done nothing wrong and/or has not caused you any hardship.

-While the Ombudsman will take into account the complainant’s views in reaching a decision on what (if any) remedy to recommend, their views cannot veto the Ombudsman’s decision.
-Ultimately it is up to the Ombudsman to decide what is reasonable.
+While we will take your views into account in reaching a decision on what (if any) remedy to recommend, it is ultimately up to us to decide what is reasonable.